CompassionAI/data-registry/training_results/olive-cormorant-bart-base-x3-base.card.md

 ## Champion selection

-The champion model is taken to be the final model after 2.5 epochs. **NB**: the validation BLEU was almost 70 at this point and the learning rate was <3e-5.
+The champion model is taken to be the model with largest BLEU on the _test_ (not validation) split of the dataset.
+The test split is further rebalanced to be 1:1 with and without registers, and subsampled to 20%.

 ## Additional comments